Call our helpline: 0800 4 WHETU

 Current Service Update:

-Our office sites at both 166 St Asaph Street and the Philipstown Hub are now open.
+Our office sites at both 166 St Asaph Street and the Philipstown Community Hub are open.

 Kaupapa Māori Health, Mental Health and Social Services